Courses

 ASSESSMENTS

 All students who attend a NATCOR course will be required to undergo a (relatively light) summative assessment exercise.
-This will normally take the form of a multiple-choice test, though exceptions may be permitted in some cases
+This will normally take the form of a multiple-choice test, though exceptions may be permitted in some cases.

 TIMETABLE